Teuse/duesentrieb/README.md

 * Personal access tokens
 * Here, you need to create a access token.
 Make sure to copy the token because you wont be able to get the token again.
 * You will need the token in the next step

-### Buil Xcode

-You might need to adjust the Team, Certificate and bundle identifier.

--> Now build the app and enjoy